-Definitive guide to what is open banking in Australia
+What is open banking in Australia - A definitive guide

 The evolution of technology has opened gates for many convenient and safe banking practices.
 Earlier, no one could get their hands on data stored by banks as a means of security and confidentiality.